 Rakuten fully acquires Slice Technologies, Inc., provider of app service "Slice," which aggregates users’ purchase history by analyzing emails from several major e-commerce sites.

-- Rakuten launches the Rakuten Point Card service, allowing members to use their Rakuten Super Points in actual stores throughout Japan.
+- Rakuten launches the Rakuten Point Card service, allowing members to use their Rakuten Points in actual stores throughout Japan.

 - Rakuten fully acquires Ebates Inc., provider of leading membership-based online cash-back site Ebates in the U.S.